 Apples are worth making space for on your once-a-month meals canning schedule because they’re very easy to integrate into breakfasts and desserts.
 These two courses often get skipped because of time constraints.
 We all know that skipping breakfast is unhealthy, but what’s so bad about skipping dessert?

 Well, because we don’t skip it!
 Instead of eating home-baked treats from healthier ingredients, we grab something packaged while we’re out.
 Packaged treats are a nutritional wasteland.
 Without lecturing, let’s just say that we shouldn’t discount the importance of home preserves to round out desserts in your once-a-month canning schedule.

 November – Cranberry Sauce

-I also keep some in the freezer for smoothies throughout the year and for various recipes.
-However, power outages happen all the time where I live and I don’t like to rely solely on my freezer for food preservation.
+I also keep some cranberries in the freezer for smoothies throughout the year and for various recipes.
+However, weather-induced power outages occur throughout the year where I live, so I don’t like to rely solely on my freezer for food preservation.

 - Whole cranberry sauce from Fresh Preserving.

 - Cranberry honey mustard from Homespun Seasonal Living.

 - Jalepeno red pepper jelly with cranberries from Family Food Garden.